 Chapel services are held in the church sanctuary at 9:30 am on Tuesday and Wednesday.
 Parents are welcome to attend!
 At the start of the school year, our youngest students will enjoy a brief chapel in their classroom at 10 am Tuesday and Wednesday.

 What is taught in chapel?

 Children learn about Bible characters and together dig deeper to get to what the Bible story is saying and how we can respond to God’s love.
 For example, in the story of Adam and Eve in the book of Genesis, we learn that sad choices may take us far away from God, but God never leaves us.
 We follow a simple service liturgy that students quickly learn by heart.
 The songs and prayers are interactive, with “call and response” and lots of fun movement.
 The chapel service has young children specifically in mind.
 It is exciting, fast-paced and age-appropriate.
-Enjoy these photos of our chapel in the sanctuary last year:
+Enjoy these photos of our chapel in the sanctuary:

 Our chapel team

 What curriculum do you use in chapel?